“Today I close the door to my past, open the door to my future, take a deep breath and step through to a new life” – Unknown

 True warriors know that they don’t need to resort to fighting to be strong, to dare greatly and face the wind.
 They can face the wind because they know what it takes to be different, and still be grounded in a fullness and ease of spirit and grace.
 When you face the wind, you lift yourself up above the opinions of others.
 You step into a space of knowing that what you are creating, manufacturing and generating is your own successful life.
 You are fulfilling your destiny by daring to touch the sky.

 One of the hardest things to learn as you mature, is that while people can say or do nasty things to you, you don’t have to get down in the mud with them.
 Politicians in general (there are some who don’t feel it is necessary to degenerate their opponents to make a valid point) seem to get into name calling wars.
-As adults we are often disappointed when we see that even though someone may old enough that you would think that they would have matured beyond the need to build up their own egos by tearing down someone else’s, they continue to behave badly.
-Sadly, we see this kind of behavior not only in politics, but also in our jobs, in our families, and among our friends.
+As an adult you will be disappointed by those who in order to build up their own egos begin tearing down someone else.
+Sadly, you will see this kind of behavior not only in politics, but also in your jobs, in your families, and among your friends.

 Are losing theirs and blaming it on you,